 A Word from the Chair

-In this winter‘s newsletter we focus on library services and programmes for Young Adults.
+In this winter‘s newsletter we focus on Library Services and Programs for Young Adults.

 Most libraries do not find it easy to deal with this user group at the border between childhood and adult age.
 Their needs and interests clearly differ from those of other user groups, and sometimes young adults are judged as “difficult”.
 In our newsletter you will find inspiring examples of programmes and concepts for Young Adults' Libraries – we all should try hard to create good services at our libraries for this important user group.